handsomematt/Pure3D/README.md

 # Pure3D

-.NET library for loading the Pure3D file format.
+.NET library for loading the Pure3D file format, used in Radical Entertainment's Pure3D game engine used most famously for the following games:

+* The Simpsons: Road Rage
+* The Simpsons: Hit & Run
+* Crash Tag Team Racing

-## Example
+## Usage

 ```C#
 static void Main(string[] args)